xcart/xcart-docs/_pages/kb_en/general_setup/basic_configuration/general_settings/checkout.md

   <div class="column" markdown="span"><i>One Page Checkout</i>![create-account-ops.png]({{site.baseurl}}/attachments/ref_0I0Cpjkh/create-account-ops.png)</div>
 </div>

-The fact that a customer doesn't create an account during guest checkout doesn't mean that no account is created for this customer at all.
-Being it guest checkout or not X-Cart creates a customer account for the e-mail used to place an order and registeres it in the **Users** section on the Admin area.
-All following orders placed using this email are assigned to the same customer account.
-If later this customer decides to register an account with the email that was used for placing order(s) previously a store admin has an opportunity to join these 2 customer accounts (one created by X-Cart and one created by the customer) together keeping the info on the previously placed orders safe.
+The fact that a customer does not create an account during guest checkout does not mean that no account is created for this customer at all.
+Guest checkout or not, X-Cart creates a customer account for the email used to place an order and registeres it in the **Users** section on the Admin area.
+Any orders that are placed further using this email are assigned to the same customer account.
+If later this customer decides to create an account with the email that was used for placing orders at the store previously, the store administrator will be able to join these two customer accounts (one created by X-Cart and one created by the customer) together keeping the info on the previously placed orders safe.

-If you wish to disable anonymous checkout, it's necessary to enable the **Ask anonymous users to create an account or sign in before checkout:** option on the **Store setup** -> **Cart&Checkout** -> **General** page of X-Cart Admin area.
+To disable anonymous checkout, enable the **Ask anonymous users to create an account or sign in before checkout:** option on the **Store setup** -> **Cart&Checkout** -> **General** page of X-Cart Admin area.

 ### Registered Checkout